Skip to main content

 Without structure, “I'll build this” is untraceable.
 When context compacts, state evaporates.
 When the session crashes, the agent restarts from zero, repeating solved problems and re-discovering known gotchas.
 Every other framework has this problem.
 TRW solved it.

-restart from zero
+Session restarts from zero

-Every prior decision lost
+Every decision in the compacted window is lost

 LATTICE // PHASES